Apple’s AirTag Stalking Recommendations Wrong, Say Police

 Using the Find My Network to Stalk People

 Apple introduced the AirTag to help people track objects like keys or backpacks.
-Cupertino wasn’t the first to come up with the idea, of course; rival tracking device Tile has been around for more than 15 years, and others are available, too.
+Cupertino wasn’t the first to come up with the idea, of course; rival tracking device Tile has been around since 2014, and others are available, too.

 The thing is, most of the other tracking devices rely on Bluetooth and people running the app associated with that accessory.
 A Tile tracker, for example, will only give its location to a smartphone or tablet running the Tile app.